Would you buy a T-shirt that said, “Risk Happens”?

 Not all risk is created equally.
-Risk can be either positive or negative, though most people assume risks are inherently the latter.
+As mentioned, risk can be either positive or negative, though most people assume risks are inherently the latter.
 Where negative risk implies something unwanted that has the potential to irreparably damage a project, positive risks are opportunities that can affect the project in beneficial ways.

 Negative risks are part of your risk management plan, just as positive risk should be, but the difference is in approach.
 You manage and account for known negative risks to neuter their impact, but positive risks can also be managed to take full advantage of them.